who-is-yun/Z4AO/README.md

 I admire #CZ and #Binance<br>
 I created a signature design for #CZ<br>
 I proposed a signature design for #CZ<br>
-I hope it gets chosen by #CZ<br>
+I hope my signature design will be chosen by CZ<br>

-If you choose my signature, I want to build a #BNBChain app using it.<br>

 # CZ’s Book Gift Challenge List